z-adams/Tutorials/ECS.md

 At the end, I'll give a list of suggested components that might be useful.

 Components should be POD structs only, if possible.
-The behavior itself will be defined in **systems** (which I'll describe shortly), so the components only need to store the data relevant to their behavior, not account for any logic.
+The logic itself will be defined in **systems** (which I'll describe shortly), so the components only need to store the state data relevant to their behavior, not account for any logic.
 You'll see.

 Now we need a way to associate entities with their component data: